sd-visualiser/sd-visualiser/README.md

 ### Web

 Please go to <https://sd-visualiser.github.io/sd-visualiser/> to use the web version of the visualiser.
-Minor features such as faster layout are not available in the web version.
+Support for LLVM IR, along with other minor features, such as faster layout, are not available in the web version.

 ### Linux (Ubuntu)